Spirit Of Krakow

-Day OneFly to Krakow, meet your tour manager and transfer into the heart of the city and your hotel.
-Time permitting, take your first look at the city, or head for a cafe or local beer cellar.
+Day 1Fly to Kraków, meet your tour manager and transfer to your hotel.
+After check-in, head out to take your first look at the city, or head for a café or local beer cellar.
 Our tour manager will be on hand to point you in the right direction, and to make dinner suggestions.
 A vibrant, bustling city, Kraków is no museum piece, but a lived-in space crammed full of cafés, restaurants and bars, and is especially lively in the evening when it offers an ever-widening choice of eateries, from traditional Polish, Russian, German, Lithuanian and Jewish cuisine to some of the latest foodie fads and fashions.

-Day FourToday is free to discover more of the city's sights, perhaps to return to a place of interest, or to look for souvenirs of your visit, although many will wish to join the optional excursion, making the short journey to the astonishing salt mine at Wieliczka, just a short journey from the city.
-This UNESCO-listed monument that was first excavated a thousand years ago, and whose vast underground chambers, which while no longer functioning as a mine, remain one of Poland's most fascinating attractions, with subterranean walkways leading past some remarkable natural and man-made wonders, including a full-sized chapel carved out of the salt and, at the very lowest level, a stupendous working concert hall.
-A museum of mining gives an in-depth impression of what life was like for the miners, and the visit ends with the subterranean gift shop and cafe, before you are returned to the surface by lift.
-Spend a final evening in Krakow, reliving the excitement of the last few days.
+Day 4Today you're free to discover more of the city’s sights, perhaps returning to a place of interest or looking for souvenirs of your visit.
+Alternatively, join our optional excursion to the astonishing salt mine at Wieliczka, just a short journey from the city.
+This UNESCO-listed monument was first excavated a thousand years ago.
+And, while its vast underground chambers no longer function as a mine, it remains one of Poland’s most fascinating attractions.
+Subterranean walkways lead past some remarkable natural and man-made wonders, including a full-sized chapel carved out of the salt and, on the very lowest level, a stupendous concert hall.
+A museum of mining gives an in-depth impression of what life was like for the miners, and your visit will end in the subterranean gift shop and café before you return to the surface by lift.
+Later, make the most of your final evening in Kraków, reliving the excitement of the last few days.

-Day FiveDependent upon your flight time, you may have time to catch a final glimpse of the majestic city, before transferring to the airport for the return flight to the UK.
+Day 5Depending on your flight time, you may have time to catch a final glimpse of this majestic city before we transfer you to the airport to check in for your flight home.
 Back to top

 Hotel transfer timesThe transfer time from the airport to your hotel is approximately 45 minutes.